bigbluebutton/bigbluebutton/docs/docs/new-features.md

     - Older 3.0 installations might still be using Node.js 18.
 If that's the case, re-run bbb-install or correct any custom installation scripts to ensure Node.js 22 is installed.
+  - Only when using BigBlueButton via the [cluster proxy](/administration/cluster-proxy) configuration:
+    - Set the appropriate LiveKit endpoint URL in bbb-html5.yml's `public.media.livekit.url`.
+See the aforementioned [docs section](/administration/cluster-proxy.md#bigbluebutton-servers) for details.

 Once enabled, LiveKit still won't be used by default.
 There are two ways to make use of it in meetings: